zachedwards2/econ8310-assignment1/README.md

 This assignment will make use of the models covered in Lessons 1 to 3.
 Models include:

-- Ordinary Least Squares (OLS) models
-- Logistic Regression models
-- AutoRegressive Integrated Moving Average (ARIMA) models
+- Vector AutoRegressive Moving Average (VARMA) Models
 - Generalized Additive Models (GAMs)
 - Exponential Smoothing models